-Our goals and programmes We also provide further detail on our goals and individual programmes, the challenges they aim to address, and the specific actions we are planning.
-Goal 1 People are connected, empowered and feel part of a community.
+Our goals and programmes

+We also provide further detail on our goals and individual programmes, the challenges they aim to address, and the specific actions we are planning.

+People are connected, empowered and feel part of a community.

-Goal 2 Decision making at all levels is integrated and well informed.
-Goal 3 Our homes and natural and built environments are healthy and robust.
+Decision making at all levels is integrated and well informed.

+Our homes and natural and built environments are healthy and robust.

 Many of the events in the story are the drivers behind our three goals and the actions contained in this strategy.
 Look out for our characters in the goals and programmes sections to see how the story and actions connect.
 Relevant project numbers are highlighted throughout the story.

-14 Wellington Resilience Strateg

-Encourage climate adaptation actions

-Carry out post-earthquake housing study
+100 Resilient Cities

 Our Resillient Wellington vision is that:

 As Wellington changes, everyone here will survive and thrive.

 Wellington's resilience challenges originate from three big systems on the move.

 Our society is transforming.

 Wellington's population is growing.
 It is getting older, more diverse and less equitable.
 Some of our homes, instead of being a source of resilience, are cold, wet and unaffordable.
 New people are arriving - some will struggle to develop skills and find jobs.
 Some of our citizens are disconnected from society, living on the streets at the mercy of their mental health issues or substance addictions.
 Communities and the public and private sectors must share information, trust one another, and work together more effectively to develop a better resilience culture.

 The earth is moving in Wellington.

 A significant seismic event is inevitable.
-Current efforts are focussed on saving lives but our buildings will be damaged and it will take time before well use them again.
-The energy, transport, water and telecommunications infrastructures that serves our communities, our Government and our business sectors are centralised and vulnerable.
+Current efforts are focussed on saving lives but our buildings will be damaged and it will take time before we can use them again.
+The energy, transport, water and telecommunications infrastructure that serves our communities, our Government and our business sectors are centralised and vulnerable.
 Central Wellington generates eight percent of national GDP and 48 percent of regional GDP.
 If the robustness and integration of knowledge, planning and governance in Wellington isn't improved, the consequences could be socially and economically significant.

-The sea is rising.
+The sea is rising

-The extreme weather is already affecting our coastline and low-lying parts of the city, damaging seawalls and flooding homes.
+Extreme weather is already affecting our coastline and low-lying parts of the city, damaging seawalls and flooding homes.
 More intense rain and wind will cause more flooding in our streets, land slips on our hills, damage natural and built assets, and increase maintenance costs.
 We are yet to understand climate change's physical, financial, cultural and social implications, and how we should adapt.
-We have many strengths - i ling a stunning natural environment and insights from Māori culture on integrating human activities with nature - but we must collaborate with Wellington, New Zealand and even globaly to find long-term solutions.
+We have many strengths - including a stunning natural environment and insights from Māori culture on integrating human activities with nature - but we must collaborate within Wellington, New Zealand and even globally to find long-term solutions.